 When BeeBop and I were newly married and living far away from our southern home, Mama wrote down her dressing recipe and mailed it to me to use for our very first Thanksgiving together.

-That was over 30 years ago, and I’ve used her handwritten instructions ever since.
+That was 38 years ago, and I’ve used her handwritten family recipe and instructions ever since.
 It makes me feel like she’s right there in the kitchen cooking with me.

-- Cornmeal (I always use a finely ground white cornmeal for my dressing and encourage you to use it if you have access to it.
+- Cornmeal — I always use finely ground white cornmeal for my dressing and encourage you to use it if you have access to it.
 But then, I’m a cornmeal snob.
 You may prefer yellow cornmeal or a medium grind.
-Any cornmeal will work but you’ll have a different texture.
-My preferred brands are Arnett’s and Hoover’s)
+Any cornmeal will work, but anything other than finely ground will produce a very different texture in the finished dressing.
+My preferred brands are Arnett’s and Hoover’s.
+If I can’t get those, I’ll use Palmetto Farms.

-- Cream of Chicken Soup (You can make your own cream of chicken soup substitute if you like.
-The canned soup suits me fine.)
+- Cream of Chicken Soup — You can make your own cream of chicken soup substitute if you like.
+Campbell’s brand canned soup suits me fine.

-- Crackers (Regular old saltine crackers.
-Or use leftover stale bread or biscuits.)
+- Crackers — Regular old saltine crackers.
+Or use leftover stale white bread or biscuits.

 How to Make Southern Cornbread Dressing